David Goodall, Noted Ecologist, Ends Life At 104 With Help From Right-To-Die Group Exit International

 Goodall opted to receive a lethal injection of the barbiturate Nembutal, administered under medical guidance, and died “peacefully” at 12:30 a.m.
 (10:30 a.m.
 GMT), said Philip Nitschke, founder of the Exit International group that helped the 104-year-old scientist end his life.

-During the last minutes of his life, the respected scientist requested to listed to “Ode to Joy” from Beethoven’s Simphony No. 9.
+During the last minutes of his life, the respected scientist requested to listen to “Ode to Joy” from Beethoven’s Symphony No. 9.
 Present at the death of the acclaimed professor, Nitschke said that the 104-year-old scientist passed away at the exact time the song ended.

 His final wish was for his body to be either donated to medicine or cremated and the ashes “sprinkled locally,” the right-to-die organization revealed.
 The grandfather of 12 wanted “no funeral, no remembrance service or ceremony,” Exit International noted.